 Materials that Block Radio Waves

 Depending on where you live, eliminating all radio waves from the inside of your home may prove quite difficult.
-But the good news is you can build your house and include many common materials within your house to help block radio waves.
+But the good news is you can build your house and include many common materials like aluminum foils etc (Aluminum foils work as effective emf blocker) within your house to help block radio waves.